mitinsany/cryptoapi-client-php/docs/Api/CreateSubscriptionsForApi.md

 $blockchain = ethereum-classic; // string | Represents the specific blockchain protocol name, e.g. Ethereum, Bitcoin, etc.
 $network = mordor; // string | Represents the name of the blockchain network used; blockchain networks are usually identical as technology and software, but they differ in data, e.g. - \"mainnet\" is the live network with actual data while networks like \"testnet\", \"sepolia\" are test networks.
 $context = yourExampleString; // string | In batch situations the user can use the context to correlate responses with requests.
 This property is present regardless of whether the response was successful or returned as an error. `context` is specified by the user.
-$newConfirmedInternalTransactionsAndEachConfirmationRB = new \CryptoapisApiClient\Model\NewConfirmedInternalTransactionsAndEachConfirmationRB(); // \CryptoapisApiClient\Model\NewConfirmedInternalTransactionsAndEachConfirmationRB
+$newConfirmedInternalTransactionsAndEachConfirmationRB = new \MitinSany/CryptoapisApiClient\Model\NewConfirmedInternalTransactionsAndEachConfirmationRB(); // \MitinSany/CryptoapisApiClient\Model\NewConfirmedInternalTransactionsAndEachConfirmationRB

 try {
     $result = $apiInstance->newConfirmedInternalTransactionsAndEachConfirmation($blockchain, $network, $context, $newConfirmedInternalTransactionsAndEachConfirmationRB);